These recipes are full of flavour to lift you up, and naturally light so you don’t crash back down.

 Chop bananas into thirds and place them onto skewers before dipping into melted dark chocolate; roll in crushed walnuts and freeze.

-If simplicity is the ultimate sophistication, this is the most-sophisticated snack around.
+If simplicity is the ultimate sophistication, this is the most-sophisticated after dinner snack around.

 Grab a bunch of grapes (we recommend red, if you’re into the disease-fighting effects of the resveratol in their skin).
 Mix them into low fat yoghurt and arrange neatly on a freezable dish.
 Throw them in the freezer and remove after a few hours.